Coleraine dispute Linfield winner

 Almost straight away, Crusaders broke with Paul Heatley releasing Declan Caddell to poke past James Taylor but the goal was ruled out for offside, while minutes later, Heatley's shot smashed against the crossbar after he had been teed up by Johnny McMurray.

-But the decisive goal went to Glenavon with five minutes left when a cross from the right was met with a first time finish from 12 yards by Matthew Fitzpatrick.
+But the decisive goal went to Glenavon with five minutes left when a cross from the right was met with a first-time finish from 12 yards by Matthew Fitzpatrick.

 Dungannon move further away from relegation zone